Aish133/quant_analysis/README.md

 - Stationarity testing (ADF test) on spreads
 - Mini backtest for mean-reversion trading
 - Time-series statistics and data export
+- Alter for filtering range for zscore and spread

 ## Installation